DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 +-------+-------+-------+-------+-------+-------+
 ```

 There is a block with the tar header which specifies the size of the stored file.
-Next come *N* blocks with the contents of the file.
+Next, come *N* blocks with the contents of the file.
 So you need to move to (N + 1) * 512 bytes to move to the next file in tar.
 Code:

 ```c
 newOffset = (1 + size/BLOCK_SIZE) * BLOCK_SIZE; /* trim by block size */